 Superluminal Travel within Relativity Theory:

 Hyper-fast (as in faster than light) solitons within modern theories of gravity have been a topic of energetic speculation for the past three decades.
-One of the most prominent critiques of compact mechanisms of superluminal motion within general relativity is that the geometry must largely be sourced from a form of negative energy density, though there are no such known macroscopic sources in particle physics.
-I was recently able disprove this position by constructing a new class of hyper-fast soliton solutions within general relativity that are sourced purely from positive energy densities, thus removing the need for exotic negative-energy-density sources.
-This is made possible through considering hyperbolic relations between components of the space–time metric’s shift vector.
-Further, these solutions are sourceable by a classical electronic plasma, placing superluminal phenomena into the purview of known physics.
-This is a very exciting breakthrough that I hope to have more report on soon.
+One of the most prominent critiques during this time of compact mechanisms of superluminal motion within general relativity is that the geometry must largely be sourced from a form of negative energy density, though there are no such known macroscopic sources in particle physics.
+The past several years (since 2020) have produced multiple new warp-drive-like solutions to general relativity and its sibling approach to gravity Einstein-Cartan theory that do away with negative energy requirements, pushing closer to testability.
+My research in this area has been to find increasingly realistic warp-drive-like solutions to hyper-fast transportation, including lowering the so-far astronomical energy requirements to bring testable solutions to the human technological scale.

 Physically-Motivated Action Principles:

 The action principle is a cornerstone of modern physics, providing a concise means of expressing classical and even quantum dynamics.
-This principle is made even stronger by the consideration of symmetries.
-Emmy Noether's two theorems revolutionized our consideration of fundamental physics a century ago, and there is still much to be learned from them now.
+This principle is made even stronger by the consideration of symmetries of the action.
+Emmy Noether's two theorems on this topic revolutionized our consideration of fundamental physics more than a century ago, and there is still much to be learned from them now.

 Ultra-Hyperbolic Equations:

-The field of partial differential equations can be broken down into four different classes: elliptic, parabolic, hyperbolic, and ultra-hyperbolic.
-The first three are seen in situations like electrostatics (Poisson's: elliptic), non-relativistic quantum mechanics (Schroedinger's: parabolic), and the motion of sound waves in media (hyperbolic).
+Collections of partial differential equations can be broken down into four different classes: elliptic, parabolic, hyperbolic, and ultra-hyperbolic.
+The first three are seen in commonly idealized physical systems like electrostatics (Poisson's: elliptic), non-relativistic quantum mechanics (Schroedinger's: parabolic), and the motion of sound waves in media (hyperbolic).
 These classes are well posed as boundary value or initial value problems.
-The last class, ultra-hyperbolic, are not well posed as they have multiple time-like charcteristic directions and may have many solutions arising about a given set of initial data.
+The last class, ultra-hyperbolic, are not well posed as they have multiple time-like characteristic directions and may have many solutions arising about a given set of initial data.
 The task of describing dynamics modeled by such equations could be seen as significantly disadvantaged.
 However, I am interested in the structure of these equations because of their solution degeneracies.
 I would like to better understand the structure of these degeneracies with the aim of finding a novel approach to quantum theory.

-(Side note: relativity theory on space with multiple time and multiple space dimensions would circumvent the constancy of the speed of light, permitting superluminal travel without a warp drive.)
+(Side note: relativity theory on space with multiple time and multiple space dimensions would circumvent the constancy of the speed of light, possibly permitting superluminal travel without an instrument such as a warp drive.)